 Ellen is a Clinical academic Midwife who joined the Midwifery Unit Network in 2017.

-After she finished her Masters in Midwifery (MSc) at the University of Leuven (Belgium) Ellen moved to London to work as a midwife.
-She works in the St Mary’s hospital Birth Centre, which is part of Imperial College NHS Trust.
+After she finished her Masters in Midwifery (MSc) at the University of Leuven (Belgium) in 2013, Ellen moved to London to work as a midwife.
+She works as a team lead in the St Mary’s hospital Birth Centre, which is part of Imperial College NHS Trust.
 In February 2016, she was awarded with a Fellowship from Imperial College Healthcare Charity (ICHC).
-She is working collaboratively on an NIHR Knowledge Mobilisation research project with the title: ‘NICE Birthplace Action’ and is one of the co-authors of the Midwifery Unit Standards.
+From 2016 till 2019 she was working collaboratively on an NIHR Knowledge Mobilisation research project with the title: ‘NICE Birthplace Action’ and is one of the co-authors of the Midwifery Unit Standards.
 In October 2019, she started her PhD at the University of Central Lancashire with the title: ‘How is quality of care conceptualised by the different constituencies involved in maternity care in the UK?
 An organisational ethnography’.

 Lead for Midwifery Unit Academy

 Chantelle is an associate trainer for the charity Birthrights and has a passion and skill for championing women’s choices, voices and rights to enable them to aim for an optimal birthing experience.
 She believes optimal birth belongs to the woman and not to a maternity system and continues to utilise this philosophy throughout her midwifery practice and compassionate leadership approach.
 In the past 10 years, she has also been privileged to witness childbirth and practice midwifery in Ghana, Cambodia and Rwanda.

 Richard Hallett MBE